Simplon-hdf/cheatsheet-terminal/doc/commands/user-commands.md

 chmod [entity + permissions] [file]
 ```
 ## chgrp
-By issuing these commands, you can change groups of files and directories in Linux.
+To change groups of files and directories in Linux.
 ```
 chgrp groupname filename
 ```